claceio/docs/content/docs/Develop/Templates.md

 ## Structured Template Layout

-The default in Clace is to load all the templates in one parse operation.
+The default in OpenRun is to load all the templates in one parse operation.
 This is easy to get started with but can result in challenges when the same template block needs to be duplicated in different files.
-Clace also supports a structured template layout.
+OpenRun also supports a structured template layout.
 See [this blog](https://philipptanlak.com/web-frontends-in-go/#how-i-structure-my-templates) for an explanation about the differences between the two layouts.
-The default in Clace is the WordPress layout, all template files are loaded in one go.
+The default in OpenRun is the WordPress layout, all template files are loaded in one go.
 To use the second, Django layout, use the structured format.

 If there is a `base_templates` folder in the app main folder with one or more `*.go.html` files, the structured template layout is used.
 In the structured layout format, all the base template files are loaded in one parse operation.
 Each of the files in the app main folder is then individually loaded.
 Each top level file has access to its own template blocks plus the base templates.